HowProgrammingWorks/SelfAssessment/Skills/NodeJS.md

   - CommonJS modules 🖐️ used
   - ECMAScript modules 🖐️ used
   - node:module 🖐️ used
-  - Caching in CJS and ESM
+  - Caching in CJS and ESM 👂 heard
-  - Modules as singletons
+  - Modules as singletons  👂 heard
-  - Contexts and scripts node:vm
+  - Contexts and scripts node:vm 👂 heard
   - Dependencies: npm, node_modules 🖐️ used
   - Dependencies: package.json and package lock 🖐️ used
-  - Module-based permissions model
+  - Module-based permissions model 🖐️ used
   - Isolation with modularity
-  - Dependency injection
+  - Dependency injection 🖐️ used
   - DI containers
   - Coupling and cohesion
   - Framework agnostic approach